What an early year!

 Grape variety : 100% Gamay

 Planting density : 4 000 vines per acre / 10 000 vines per hectare

 Average age of vines : 50 years

-The wine is aged for 18 months in oak barrels (3% new oak) and in 600 litre barrel, called "demi-muid", and later in concrete vats.
+The wine is aged for 12 months in oak barrels and in 600-litre barrels, called "demi-muids", and then in concrete vats for 6 more months.
 Slight filtration and no fining.